RGBCube/site/site/blog/2024-04-15-nix-iceberg.md

 [Cloudscale hydra](https://web.archive.org/web/20220624223053/https://cloudscalehydra.com/)
 was
 Graham[^![Graham "Determinate" Christensen](/assets/images/graham-sickos-resized.webp)]
-Christensen's previous failed project.
+Christensen's previous venture.

+It wasn't exactly a "failed" project, the reason it did not make it far was because Graham, in his infinite wisdom, realized that it wasn't particularly smart trying to manage 17kloc of Perl for a thousand or more users (yes, he did get >1000 pre-registrations!).

-He then went on to create [FlakeHub](https://flakehub.com/), which could be said is the successor to Cloudscale Hydra.
+He then went on to create [FlakeHub](https://flakehub.com/), which could be said is the successor to the ideals of Cloudscale Hydra.

-It is curious that the following links are the only non-automated mentions of the project on the open internet:
+It however is quite curious that the following links are the only non-automated mentions of the project on the open internet:

 - [Meeting about nixpkgs `cudaPackages` from February 13th, 2025.](https://pad.lassul.us/p/KXm3h1AS-?print-pdf#/)
   ([archive](https://archive.is/fbNMP)) (Search for `cloud-scale hydra`)